 Display Items: (Requiring protected shelf space)

-Cabinet Card Portrait of Jacob D. Cox, wire stand with mirror reflecting Cox’s handwriting on its back.
+Cabinet Card Portrait of Jacob D. Cox, wire stand with a mirror reflecting Cox’s handwriting on its back.

-Shadbolt Ringing table
+Shadbolt Ringing Table

 Microscope slides by Mary Ann Booth 1”x3” each held in an antique microscope slide-tray 8″x10″

 Book.
-Osborne, Leslie Henry (1887) Editorial: bound volume American Monthly Microscopical Journal, VII p 33
+Osborne, Leslie Henry (1887) Editorial: bound volume American Monthly Microscopical Journal, VII, p 33

 Book.
 Bound Volume, Hardwicke’s Science Gossip, open to Bury’s drawings

-A handful of brass Scoville Civil War buttons Scoville Waterbury view camera with its wooden carry case
+A handful of brass Scoville Civil War buttons, Scoville Waterbury view camera with its wooden carry case

 Magazine, Original 1910 Issue of Illustrated World featuring an article about Mary Ann Booth by William Deardon